BuilderIO/builder/README.md

   Visual Development On Any Stack
 </h3>
 <p align="center">
    Turn Figma designs to code.
-Drag and drop with the components already in your codebase.
+Drag and drop with your components.
 Publish with a click.
 </p>

 <p align="center">